Advice and Tips

 The Norwegian Labour Inspection Authority points out that "leading position" means senior positions with clear managerial functions.
-Examples of these positions may be departmental managers, office managers and other employees who have a high level of responsibility; they make a high number of independent decisions on behalf of the organization.
+Examples of these positions are of course the top leaders, but also departmental managers, office managers and other employees who have a high level of responsibility; they make a high number of independent decisions on behalf of the organization.
 They may to a great extent both determine their own need for the amount of time they work and decide their own work schedule.

 Additionally, the Norwegian Labour Inspection Authority points out that "particularly independent position" means employees who don’t have direct management functions but who still have senior-level, responsible positions.
 This involves employees who prioritize their own work tasks, deciding what they are going to do, what will be delegated to others as well as when and how work is to be completed.